 For our empirical networks, we have chosen a mobile phone call network (MPC)~\cite{Onnela07} and a large ArXiv co-authorship network (CA)~\cite{Newman01a}.
-Both networks are social, in the sense that nodes represent people and ties their interactions, and large enough for percolation studies.
+Both networks are social, so that nodes represent people and ties their interactions, and are large enough for percolation studies.
 They also share features common to social networks, such as community structure and assortativity~\cite{Newman06a}.
-For the MPC, it has been shown earlier that tie strengths relate to network topology: strong ties are associated with dense network neighborhoods (communities)~\cite{Granovetter73, *Onnela07b}.
+For the MPC, it has been shown that tie strengths relate to network topology: strong ties are associated with dense network neighborhoods (communities)~\cite{Granovetter73, *Onnela07b}.
 Such weight-topology correlations are reflected in classical percolation behavior.
 For the CA, to the best of our knowledge, weight-topology correlations have not been studied in detail before.

-The MPC data consist of $325\times10^6$ voice calls over a period of 120 days.
-We construct as an aggregated undirected weighted network of edges with bidirectional calls between users, with weights representing the total number of calls.
+The MPC data consists of $325\times10^6$ voice calls over a period of 120 days.
+We construct an aggregated undirected weighted network of edges with bidirectional calls between users, weights representing the total number of calls.
 The largest connected component (LCC) is then extracted, with $4.6 \times 10^6$ nodes and $9.1 \times 10^6$ edges.
-The collaboration data is derived from the arXiv~\cite{Arxiv} by considering all published articles in the field ``physics'' until March 2010.
-The dataset consists of 4.8 $\times$ $10^5$ article headers, from which we extract the authors.
+The collaboration data is from the arXiv~\cite{Arxiv} and contains all e-prints in ``physics'' until March 2010.
+There are 4.8 $\times$ $10^5$ article headers, from which we extract the authors.
 In the co-authorship (CA) network two authors are connected if they have co-authored articles, whose number determines the link weight.
 We then extract the LCC, with $1.8 \times 10^5$ nodes and $9.1 \times 10^6$ edges.
-In addition, for reasons detailed later, we also construct a filtered version of the CA, where articles with more than 10 authors ($\sim 2\%$ of all articles) are ignored.
-This is to remove the very large cliques resulting from papers with $\sim 10^3$ authors in fields such as hep-ex or astro-ph, where the principles behind collaboration network formation appear different.
+In addition, we construct a filtered version of the CA, where articles with more than 10 authors ($\sim 2\%$ of articles) are ignored.
+This is to remove the very large cliques from papers with $\sim 10^3$ authors in fields such as hep-ex or astro-ph, where the principles behind collaboration network formation appear different.
 The LCC of the resulting small collaboration co-authorship (SCA) network has $1.5 \times 10^5$ nodes and $9.1 \times 10^5$ edges.
-Note that although the number of nodes is not much smaller than for the CA, the number of edges is an order of magnitude less.
+Note that, although the number of nodes is not much smaller than for the CA, the number of edges is an order of magnitude less.